CSCfi/csc-user-guide/docs/computing/running/lustre.md

 ### MPI I/O Aggregators

-* By default with the curent MPI version, uses 1 MPI I/O aggregator, so we increase to two MPI I/O aggregators per compute node
+* By default with the current MPI version, uses 1 MPI I/O aggregator, so we increase to two MPI I/O aggregators per compute node

 * Add to the romio file the command: